There are several popular Phillip Island family beaches. Those on the south coast are more surf beaches but attract families as well.

 Generally sheltered from the southerly winds, it has lovely calm beaches from Red Rocks to Silverleaves.

 Children can explore rock pools near the jetty.

 Picnic on the lawns.
-Toilets and BBQ facilities are close by to the main street.
+Toilets and BBQ facilities are close by to the main street, Thompson Avenue.

-At Erehwon Point, west of the jetty, is a children's playground.
+At Erehwon Point, west of the jetty, there is a children's playground.